-1. An update of Objectively Assessed Housing Needs.

-2. A review of transport and highway issues taking into account:

-(i) housing commitments and updated housing needs;

-(ii) implemented and committed highway schemes;

-(iii) the scope for sustainably located sites where the use of sustainable transport modes can be maximised; and

-(iv) the additional transport and highways infrastructure that will be needed to meet in full the updated Objectively Assessed Housing Needs.

-3. Allocation of sites to meet the full Objectively Assessed Housing Needs taking into account 2. above.

-- 5.11 Wyre Council intends to update its Local Development Scheme to provide an indicative timetable for the production and examination of the Partial Review. - 5.12 The Town and Country Planning (Local Planning) (England) (Amendment) Regulations 2017 requires that local planning authorities review local plans such that the review is completed within 5 years from the adoption date of the local plan.
+- 1. An update of Objectively Assessed Housing Needs. - 2.
+A review of transport and highway issues taking into account: - (i) housing commitments and updated housing needs; - (ii) implemented and committed highway schemes; - (iii) the scope for sustainably located sites where the use of sustainable transport modes can be maximised; and - (iv) the additional transport and highways infrastructure that will be needed to meet in full the updated Objectively Assessed Housing Needs. - 3.
+Allocation of sites to meet the full Objectively Assessed Housing Needs taking into account 2. above. - 5.11 Wyre Council intends to update its Local Development Scheme to provide an indicative timetable for the production and examination of the Partial Review. - 5.12 The Town and Country Planning (Local Planning) (England) (Amendment) Regulations 2017 requires that local planning authorities review local plans such that the review is completed within 5 years from the adoption date of the local plan.
 NPPF19 includes this requirement to review within 5 years and to identify which policies will need updating.
-Wyre Council will need to carry out a full review of the Local Plan within the five-year statutory period, i.e. to be complete by February 2024.
-There is therefore no need for the Partial Review of the

-Wyre Local Plan (2011-2031) to extend wider than the scope indicated within Policy LPR1 above.
+Wyre Council will carry out a full review of the Local Plan within the five-year statutory period.
+Wyre Council has commenced its Partial Review through its consultation, under Regulation 18 of The Town and Country Planning (Local Planning) (England) Regulations 2012, on the scope of the Partial Review of the Wyre Local Plan (2011-2031) for 6 weeks from 28th February 2020, but it will necessarily include the matters within Policy LPR1 above.
+In addition, in accordance with paragraph 10.4.4 of the Wyre Local Plan (2011-2031), the Partial Review will seek to address any inconsistencies with the revised NPPF.